scipy/scipy.org/www/scipylib/building/linux.rst

    python setup.py config --compiler=intel --fcompiler=intel build_clib --compiler=intel --fcompiler=intel build_ext --compiler=intel --fcompiler=intel install

-You'll have to set LD_LIBRARY_PATH to Intel® MKL libraries (exact values will depend on your architecture, compiler and library versions) and OpenMP library for `NumPy <NumPy>`__ to work.
+You'll have to set LD_LIBRARY_PATH to Intel® MKL libraries (exact values will depend on your architecture, compiler and library versions) and OpenMP library for NumPy to work.
 If you build NumPy for Intel® 64 platforms:

 ::